25prabhu10/notes/docs/Non-Sorted/Interview/temp.md

 Responsibilities:

-1. Developed testable web applications using React, Redux, and ASP.NET.
+1. Developed web applications using React, Redux, and ASP.NET.

-2. Created website layouts/user interfaces using HTML and CSS/Sass
+   - Created website layouts/user interfaces using HTML and CSS/Sass

-3. Implemented RESTful API services using ASP.NET Core.

-4. Integrated data from various back-end services.
+2. Built REST API services using ASP.NET Core and integrated various back-end services.

+3. Participated in the whole process of development: planning, analysis, estimation, development, product launch and maintenance.

+   - SDLC

-5. Gathered and analyzed user specifications and software requirements to determine technical needs and design feasibility within time and cost constraints.
+4. Gathered and analyzed user specifications and software requirements to determine technical needs and design feasibility within time and cost constraints.
 Provide accurate estimates for the development effort for new features.

-6. Created prototypes and participated in PoC developments.
+5. Created prototypes and participated in PoC developments.

-7. Assisted in A/B testing of different UX components.
+6. Assisted in A/B testing of different UX components.

-8. Cooperated with web designers to match visual design intent
+7. Cooperated with web designers to match visual design intent

+   - Translated design team's UX wireframes and mockups into responsive, interactive features, using HTML/CSS and JavaScript

-9. Mentored junior developers and helped new hires onboard and be successful.
+8. Mentored junior developers and helped new hires onboard // and be successful.

-10. Integrated Checkmarx SAST tools into TeamCity builds, which helped in identifying and resolving vulnerabilities.
+9. Integrated Checkmarx SAST tools into TeamCity builds, which helped in identifying and resolving 20+ vulnerabilities.

-11. Performed code reviews for other team members.
+10. Performed code reviews for other team members.

-12. Participated in support and technical troubleshooting activity
+11. Participated in support and technical troubleshooting activity

     Collaborate within the team to apply the principles of design, development, testing, deployment, support, and evaluation